Gastexposanten

 11 October 2025 – 8 February 2026

-Margriet van Weenen explores in her work the relationship between humans and the landscape, nature, and the Earth.
-Her focus lies particularly on the changes taking place in nature—whether or not influenced by human activity—and the consequences these changes have for life on Earth.
-A deep awareness that humanity plays no more than a temporary and subordinate role within the vastness of nature runs through all of her work.
-Van Weenen draws much of her inspiration from the remote, inhospitable northern polar regions, where no traces of human culture can be found.
+Margriet van Weenen explores in her work the relationship between humankind and the landscape, nature, and the earth.
+She focuses particularly on the changes taking place in nature—whether or not influenced by human activity—and their consequences for life on earth.
+The awareness that humans play nothing more than a temporary and subordinate role within the grandeur of nature resonates throughout all her work.
+Van Weenen draws most of her inspiration from the remote, northern, cold regions where no traces of human culture can be found.

-She reworks old photographs or her own photos of snowy landscapes or icebergs with paint, and then re-photographs them to create entirely new images—works that often hover somewhere between figuration and abstraction.
-This process allows her to interpret, personalize, and express her experience of nature as a kind of visual poetry.
+She reworks old photographs or her own images of snow landscapes and icebergs with paint, and then photographs them again, creating entirely new images that hover between figuration and abstraction.
+This process is her way of processing and personalizing what she experiences in and with nature, transforming it into a kind of visual poetry.

-The works Ice Age is Coming and the series Iceberg page 106 are inspired by a photo from the book The Planet Earth – Glaciers, published in Van Weenen’s birth year, 1983.
-The old image shows how, at the time, the “Ice Patrol” marked the most dangerous icebergs at sea with paint—a largely futile effort, as icebergs are constantly changing in shape and size.
+The series ICE AGE IS COMING – Sailing home in conversation with Louise A. Boyd connects to the photographic archive of Louise A. Boyd (1887–1972), an American polar explorer of Greenland and the Arctic.
+Van Weenen’s series Iceberg page 106 is inspired by a photograph from the book De Planeet Aarde – Gletsjers (Planet Earth – Glaciers), published in Van Weenen’s birth year, 1983.
+The archival image shows how the “Ice Patrol” once marked the most dangerous icebergs at sea with paint—often a futile act, since icebergs constantly change in shape and size.

-Margriet van Weenen was born in 1983, studied at Academie Minerva and the Frank Mohr Institute, and lives and works in Noordhorn.
+Margriet van Weenen (1983) studied at Academie Minerva and the Frank Mohr Institute.
+She lives and works in Noordhorn.

 11 October 2025 – 8 February 2026